HomeVertebratesToothed Whales

 They are generally smaller than their relatives, the baleen whales.
 Toothed whales vary greatly in size, ranging from the smallest, the vaquita, measuring 4.5 ft (1.4 m) and weighing 120 lb (54 kg), to the largest, the sperm whale, which reaches 66 ft (20 m) and 55 t.

 All toothed whales, except river dolphins, have a thick, insulating layer of blubber under their skin.
 In polar species, this fatty layer can reach up to 28 cm (11 in) in thickness, helping them retain body heat in cold environments.
-This blubber aids in buoyancy and also provides protection from predators.
+This blubber aids in buoyancy and also protects from predators.

 Unlike baleen whales with keratinized oral plates (baleen), toothed whales have monophyodont dentition, with only a single set of functional, bony teeth throughout their lives.
-Their numbers vary, with some, like dolphins, having as many as over 100 teeth in their jaws.
-In contrast, beaked whales are almost toothless, while narwhals possess single long tusks.
+Their numbers vary, with some, like dolphins, having over 100 teeth in their jaws.

 Unlike human teeth covered by enamel, the teeth of these whales possess cementum outside the gum.
 If the cementum at the tip wears away, the underlying enamel becomes exposed.